Lost Without Each Other

 "Lost Without Each Other" is a song written and performed by American pop-rock band Hanson.
-It was released as the second single from the band's third studio album, Underneath (2004), on August 9, 2004.
+It was released as the second single from the band's third studio album, Underneath (2004), on August 9, 2004; in Australia, it was issued as a double A-side with "Strong Enough to Break" in April 2005.
 The song peaked at number 39 on the UK Singles Chart but failed to obtain any significant success elsewhere.

 Track listings

 All songs were written by Isaac Hanson, Taylor Hanson, and Zac Hanson.
-Additional writers in parentheses.
+Additional writers are noted in parentheses.